freem/freemlib-neogeo/tools/sailorvrom/lua/readme.txt

 No, this won't encode ADPCM samples for you.

-An ADPCM-B encoder is available on the Internet, and I have it on good authority that an open source and portable ADPCM-A encoder will be available as soon as its output is verified working on hardware and produces good enough quality.
+ADPCM-A and ADPCM-B encoders are available on the Internet.
+The ADPCM-B encoder is by ValleyBell and Fred/FRONT; the ADPCM-A encoder is by freem (that's me!).

 ================================================================================
 [Sample Lists]